Jhumka Gira Re

-The song was a hit in the 1960s, and gained cult status in India.
+The song was a hit in the 1960s, and gained cult status in Hindi cinema.

 Composition

 The song was sung by Asha Bhosle and composed by Madan Mohan.
 Although all of the songs were picturized on Sadhana Shivdasani, the songs were splitted among two twin sisters, one was a naive housewife and another one was a robbery-gang's member.
 Lata Mangeshkar sang all the songs made for naive sister while Asha Bhosle sang two songs for the evil sister.

 The song had a verse, "Phir Kya Hua?"
 The verse was sung by commentator Vinod Sharma.
 He was a close friend of Madan Mohan, composer of this song.
 It remained a mystery till 2021.
 Even the singer, Asha Bhosle wasn’t aware of the fact who lent the voice for this line.
 She called composer Madan Mohan's son Sanjeev Kohli to enquire about this.

 Charts and reviews

 The song secured 4th position at the Binaca Geetmala annual list 1966.
 It was both Asha Bhosle and Madan Mohan's highest charted song that year.